EXCLUSIVE-Trump administration to deny pending retroactive U.S. biofuel waivers -sources

 The EPA did not immediately comment.

-Under U.S. law, oil refiners must blend billions of gallons of biofuels into their products, or buy credits from those that do.
+Under the U.S. Renewable Fuel Standard (RFS), oil refiners must blend billions of gallons of biofuels into their products, or buy credits from those that do.
 But refiners may also seek an exemption from those obligations if they prove the requirements would cause them financial harm.

 Biofuel advocates say the waivers hurt demand for corn-based ethanol.
-The oil industry refutes that claim and says the obligations are too pricey.
+The oil industry says the obligations are too pricey.

+U.S. renewable fuel credits for 2020 rose on Wednesday to their highest since March 2018.
+Credits RIN-D6-US traded at 55 cents each, up nearly 18% from the previous session.

 The Trump administration has quadrupled the number of exemptions have given out to refiners, causing outrage in farm states, such as Iowa.